dernasherbrezon/apt-maven-plugin/README.md

 # maven-apt-plugin

-This plugin deploys .deb artifacts into maven distribution repository.
+This plugin deploys .deb artifacts into apt repository.

 ##

 ## Usage

-To publish .deb artifacts into apt-repository a distribution section must be configured:
+To publish .deb artifacts a distribution section must be configured:

 ```
 <distributionManagement>